benedictchapman/benedictchapman.github.io/_posts/2020-07-31-lettering-by-hand.md

 The last exercise in the workshop involved forming the letter out of geometric shapes, which I had in done in my last picture.
 In this one however, I ensured I only used the edge of my chalk, to get the full effect of the texture of the chalk.

+Then, as a palate cleanser, returning to the first exercise, drawing a G without looking, using the long edge of a piece of chalk.
+I didn't really want to repeat what I had did earlier, so I took my shortest piece of chalk.
+Quickly tossing off my normal hand written G: